nguyenducc/MicroBookstore/README.md

 Each service runs in a Docker container, ensuring flexibility and scalability.
 ### Database (MySQL):
-Each microservice has its own dedicated database, ensuring independence and scalability.
+Each microservice has its own dedicated database to ensure independence.
+This project deploys MySQL on Kubernetes using **StatefulSet**, providing stable data management and seamless scalability.

 <hr>